-Capital Improvement Projects (CIP) are categorized into "Projects" which could have concrete start and end dates such as construction projects or could be ongoing such as acquisition of vehicles and equipment or improvements.
+Capital Improvement Projects (CIP) are categorized into "Projects" which typically have start and end dates such as construction projects, acquisition of vehicles and equipment, and improvements.
+Prior to FY19 Capital Projects were budgeted in the GEN fund.
+The table below shows further detail regarding the projects for FY20.
+Forecast columns are for informational purposes only.